Sebastianhju/Runeterra-5e/2.0/Very Rares.md

 **Cosmic Radiance**: Bravado shines with the light of the stars and sheds bright light in a radius of 40ft and an additional 40ft of dim light.
 Whenever you deal radiant damage you can change the damage dice to one higher, making a d8 a d10 for example.

+**Healing Light**: Once a turn when you deal radiant damage, you heal equal to twice your proficiency bonus.

 _You have +2 to hit and damage rolls with this magical weapon_

 ---